omega8cc/boa/ROADMAP.md

 ## OTHER NEW FEATURES RELEASED IN BOA LTS/PRO

+- **BOA Local**: Install and run BOA locally without a public IP or DNS, for development and testing
+- **DDEV Integration**: Pull a BOA-hosted site's database and files into a local DDEV project with the `ddev-boa` add-on
 - **PHP 8.5 Support**: Enhancing performance and supporting twelve PHP versions
 - **PHP 8.4 Support**: Enhancing performance and supporting eleven PHP versions
 - **PHP 8.3 Support**: Required for Drupal 11, enhancing performance and supporting ten PHP versions